 God has shown more patience than I can envision, with silly humans nit-picking each other to death over their contradictory, restrictive, and yammering definitions of God’s infinite, immeasurable and limitless love.

 The Kingdom of East Java was destroyed in 1017.
 Tangut, Khmer, Mon, Chola (who invaded Malayu in 1025) Viet, Burmese, Srivijaya, Annamese and Champa civilizations fought one another across every portion of the Asian mainland that Turks, Mongols and Muslims had not reached out to destroy.
 Equivalent massacres exploded on the Indonesian and Philippine archipelagos.
 Many islands contained one or more warring tribes and city-states.
-Like most societies, they ruined each other’s citadels and libraries at every opportunity.
+Like most societies, they despoiled each other’s citadels and libraries at every opportunity.

 Great Novgorod, the seat of the Russian state under the Viking Rurik, was established in 862.
 It repulsed attacks by Teutonic and Livonian Knights, by the Swedes and the Mongols.
 It was taken by Ivan III of Moscow and laid waste by Ivan IV.
 The Uzbeks took Meshed, holy Shiite city, in 1582.
 Moscow burnt down in 1570; there were 200,000 dead.
 Khiva was destroyed in 1603, Karakorum in 1688.

 The Lombards, Marcomanni, Gepidae, Heruli, Vandals, Avars, Burgundi, Helvetii, Teutons, Alans, Franks, Saxons, Goths, Huns, Vikings, Magyars and Pechnegs formed a host of killer swarms.
 Thanks to them, no city, monastery or library in Eurasia and North Africa survived the decline of Roman power and the onset of Christianity.
-Just like nowadays with today’s tyrant wannabees both political and billionaire, civilization was on the verge of total annihilation at the hands of born-again Huns who have acquired just enough familiarity with true civilization to destroy it.
+Just like nowadays with today’s tyrant wannabees both political and billionaire, civilization was on the verge of total annihilation at the hands of born-again Huns who had acquired just enough familiarity with true civilization to destroy it.

 King Charlemagne could barely read and he couldn’t write.
 He took hostage almost every educated nobleman in Europe, and then had most of them killed to secure his Empire.
 He destroyed the independent commercial center of Fiume on the Adriatic.
 Circa 800, he and his mentor, Alcuin, had to recruit priestly volunteers from the four corners of the cramped Catholic world: (North Africa, Rome, Ireland and Byzantium) to teach noble-born orphans their forgotten ABC’s.
 His grandson, Charles the Bald, was a bibliophile.
 He created his own library and added to the one found in the Palace.
 Both libraries disappeared after his death.
 Abbey libraries were established at Tours, Cluny, Corvey and Fulda (the military chokepoint on the German Plain).
-Like most “great” libraries of this period, they boasted a few hundred volumes at most—all of them perished.
+Like most “great” libraries of this period, they boasted a few hundred volumes at most — all of them perished.
 Nearly all of London burned down in 798.

 Meanwhile, mead-soaked Vikings were toasting each other from hollowed-out human skulls (from which the toast Sköll!).
 They burned down Aix-la-Chapelle (Aachen) and Cologne (Köln) around 800, sacked London, Cadiz and Pisa.
 They sacked the famous Monastery of Iona in 806, Clonmore in 836.
 The Danes took Dublin in 851.
 York, Canterbury with its Cathedral, London, Paris, Aix, Worms, Algerica and Toulouse, all these and their lesser satellites succumbed by 861.
 Looting their way from the White Sea southwards along Russian rivers, Varengian Norsemen sacked Constantinople in 865.
 After this display of military prowess, they signed on as its mercenary Guard.